YLalangui/prometheus-course-technofor-2023/README.md

 While the included Docker Compose file displays a variety of exporters and servers, serving as examples from the course, the primary deliverable centers on the MySQL server monitoring.
 This documentation dives into the server configurations and elaborates on the creation of dashboards and alerts.

 ## Files involved in MySQL monitoring
-1. `docker-compose.yml`: This Docker Compose includes extra services we made during the course, but the key ones for this project are prometheus, grafana, three mysql servers, the mysql-exporter services and `federated-*` services.
+1. `docker-compose.yml`: This Docker Compose includes extra services we made during the course, but the key ones for this project are prometheus, grafana, three mysql servers, the mysql-exporter services and `federated-*` services (it includes two more mysql servers).
 Some of these services come with config files, which we'll dive into in this section.

 2. `prometheus/prometheus.yml`: The scrape configuration lists the endpoints to be scraped, with `mysql-exporter` as the key `job_name` for the second task.
 Note that we've set the target as `mysql-1:3306`, `mysql-2:3306` and `mysql-3:3306` in this configuration to simulate three MySQL servers.
 This represents the server name (or container name in this context) and the port where our MySQL servers runs.
 This approach, concerning MySQL and mysql-exporter, will be implemented in the third task focusing on federation.